ethereum/rig-website/public/talks/sorella-the-entrenched-the-cost-of-permissionless-liquidity-provision-in-amms.md

 ---
-title: [Sorella The Entrenched] The Cost of Permissionless Liquidity Provision in AMMs
+title: "[Sorella The Entrenched] The Cost of Permissionless Liquidity Provision in AMMs"
+authors:
-authors: Julian
+  - Julian
 location: Brussels, Belgium
 startDate: July 10, 2024